aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-xltx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a WORDML to XLTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert WordML to XLTX</h2>

+WordML is a markup language used to represent documents in XML format.
+It is used to store documents in a structured format, which makes it easier to share and edit documents.
+However, it is not compatible with Microsoft Excel, which is a popular spreadsheet application.
+Therefore, it is necessary to convert WordML to XLTX in order to open and edit the document in Excel.

+<h2>How Aspose.Total Helps for WordML to XLTX Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process from WordML to XLTX.
+It consists of two APIs, Aspose.Words for Python via .NET and Aspose.Cells for Python via .NET.

+The first step is to use Aspose.Words for Python via .NET API to convert the WordML file to HTML.
+This API provides a wide range of features for manipulating WordML documents, such as creating, editing, and converting documents.
+It also supports a variety of formats, including WordML, HTML, and PDF.

+The second step is to use Aspose.Cells for Python via .NET API to save the created HTML into the desired Microsoft Excel format.
+This API provides a wide range of features for manipulating Excel documents, such as creating, editing, and converting documents.
+It also supports a variety of formats, including XLTX, HTML, and PDF.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+In conclusion, Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process from WordML to XLTX.
+It consists of two APIs, Aspose.Words for Python via .NET and Aspose.Cells for Python via .NET, which can be used to convert WordML to HTML and then save the created HTML into the desired Microsoft Excel format.

 {{% /blocks/products/pf/feature-page-summary %}}